khoj-ai/llm-coup/docs/code.md

 ---
 layout: page
-title: "Code & Data"
+title: "GitHub"
 permalink: /code/
 ---

 This page provides links to the source code and data for the experiments described in this report.
+The GitHub repository is [here](https://github.com/khoj-ai/llm-coup).

 ### Source Code